Cheshire pony parties was started in 2008 by Cheshire mum of two and long-term horse enthusiast Amanda Keech.

 Poppy is very gentle, well mannered and used to small children.
 She is perfect for children from the age of two.

 My daughter then moved onto Demi, another absolutely delightful pony who stayed with us for about 7 years before a friend asked if she could buy him for her young daughter.
-Demi has since come to live about 2 miles from us and we keep in touch with him.
+I have now bought Demi back to live out his days here.
+He’s such a lovely friendly, gentle pony.
+He is suitable for ages 7-10/11.

 I then bought 2 party ponies specifically for working – Jinny, a black Shetland and Maisie a very small grey Shetland.
 Both have since gone on to their next homes.
 I had intended keeping Maisie but someone came to view Jinny, fell in love with Maisie and had a tiny tot so I couldn’t not let them have her.
 She lives with a race horse training family so is very well kept!